 Alert: The decision in Mark Cuban's case will not alter the SEC's enforcement practices when it brings insider-trading cases that fall into gray areas of the law.
 Moreover, it illustrates the fact-specific nature of insider-trading cases and the expensive process involved in challenging the SEC by taking a case to trial.

 In guidance on cybersecurity disclosures that it issued in 2018, the SEC formally expanded its definition of material nonpublic information to include knowledge about cybersecurity risks and incidents, including vulnerabilities and breaches (see pages 20–21).
-The SEC's enforcement action again the former Equifax CIO for insider trading shows that it views knowledge of a massive cyber-intrusion and data breach as material information.
-In a commentary on his law firm's blog, an attorney at McGuireWoods points out that while the defendant was not told that Equifax had a data breach, the SEC and DOJ are alleging that for corporate insiders it is enough to have "constructive knowledge" (i.e. strong suspicions based on information learned at work) of nonpublic material information, and that "actual knowledge" (i.e. direct awareness) is not needed.
+The SEC enforcement action and Justice Department criminal action against a former Equifax CIO for insider trading shows that they view knowledge of a massive cyber-intrusion and data breach as material information.
+In a commentary on his law firm's blog, an attorney at McGuireWoods points out that while the defendant was not told that Equifax had a data breach, the SEC and DOJ alleged that for corporate insiders it is enough to have "constructive knowledge" (i.e. strong suspicions based on information learned at work) of nonpublic material information, and that "actual knowledge" (i.e. direct awareness) is not needed.

 As detailed in an SEC legal complaint and the related press release, the SEC has brought an insider-trading case against an Equifax software engineer under the same theory of "insider guessing."
 The employee was not told that a data breach had occurred but purchased put options on Equifax stock and sold them for a profit of $75,000.

 Corporate Rules And Prearranged Plans